 This is the paragraph where you state any connection you have to the agent or publisher and why you believe they are the right person to represent your book.

 Query Letter Advice from an Editor

 These are general guidelines.
 Every agency and publisher is different, so read their querying guidelines.
 Some agents want your pitch in the first paragraph; others want your genre and word count.
 Some agents want to read the first ten pages; others want the first three chapters.
 Follow their guidelines to the letter.
 Tens of thousands of query letters are sent every year.
 Don’t make it easy to reject yours by not following the guidelines.

 Also, don’t rigidly stick to three paragraphs or a specific order.
 Your query letter should flow just like your story.
 Organize your query to shine the best light possible on your novel.
 To write a successful query letter, read successful query letters.
 You can Google these, but I’d start with Writer’s Digest’s collection.
 Use your pitch, credentials, and comparables to craft a query letter with claws and Ignite Your Ink.

 Do you have a successful query letter or a favorite from another author?
 Share it in the comments below.
-For more articles on submitting your writing and a free Timeline of a Book, subscribe to Ignited Ink Writing.
+For more articles on submitting your writing and a free Submission Checklist, subscribe to Ignited Ink Writing.